Jean Talon Market

 Several years ago, I discovered my all-time favorite farmers’ market.

-I was visiting Montreal with my family, and we decided to get lunch at the crepe stand at return to Montreal.
+I was visiting Montreal with my family, and we decided to get lunch at the crepe stand at Jean Talon Market.
 I had read about it in a Montreal guidebook, and it sounded like a fun place to visit.

 When we stepped into the market, I was blown away.
 Rows of vendors covered an entire city block with bright palettes of berries, peppers, greens, and eggplant.
 Locally made cheese, cider, and baked treats beckoned from all directions.
 I didn’t know where to begin.